n1kozera/Custom-Chatbot-Using-Langchain/README.md

 - FAISS (Facebook AI Similarity Search)

 ## Usage
-- Run the Jupyter Notebook:
-Open the Jupyter Notebook file Chatbot.ipynb in your preferred environment (e.g., Jupyter Notebook, Google Colab) and execute the cells to set up and run the chatbot.
+- Run the Jupyter Notebook: Open the Jupyter Notebook file Chatbot.ipynb in your preferred environment (e.g., Jupyter Notebook, Google Colab) and execute the cells to set up and run the chatbot.
-- Run the Python script:
-Alternatively, you can run the chatbot.py file directly in your terminal: bash
+- Run the Python script: Alternatively, you can run the chatbot.py file directly in your terminal

-## Make a POST request to the API:
-- You can test the chatbot API using curl or tools like Postman
+- Make a POST request to the API: You can test the chatbot API using curl or tools like Postman

+## File Structure
+/repository-name
+│
+├── Chatbot.ipynb         # Jupyter Notebook with the implementation
+├── chatbot.py            # Python script for the chatbot
+└── README.md             # Project documentation

+## Contributing
+- Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License
+- This project is licensed under the MIT License - see the LICENSE file for details.